Category

 “What did you think?
 I would not comeback?
 See I am back.” ~ Invajy

 I LOVE this quote (again, caps intended).
 The idea being: don’t ever give up.
 So what if you ate the entire bag of Doritos and your tongue is numb and orange?
-Ditch the drama, journal-write about what went south that lead to the emptied Dorito bag, and then do your “ta-da” comeback (we’ve so got this).
+Ditch the drama, journal-write about what went south that led to the emptied Dorito bag, and then do your “ta-da” comeback (we’ve so got this).

 I would love it if you’d follow me on Instagram and/or Twitter!